MIKAPO – Developing Water Supply Security in a Changing Climate, Mikkeli’s Bedrock Groundwater Potential

 Introduction

-Water supply is an essential service for human well-being and societal functions, the availability and quality of which must be secured, and the changing climate must also be taken into account in water supply planning.
+Water supply is an essential service for human well-being and societal functions, the availability and quality of which must be secured.
+The planning of water supply systems must also take into account the challenges posed by a changing climate.
 Bedrock groundwater is often better protected from both activities that threaten groundwater and threats caused by a changing climate.
-In the Pursiala and Hanhikangas groundwater areas in Mikkeli, the surface water impact and thus the susceptibility to exceptionally heavy rainfall and prolonged droughts is high.
+In the Pursiala and Hanhikangas groundwater areas in the city of Mikkeli, the impact of surface water is significant, increasing their susceptibility to exceptionally heavy rainfall and prolonged drought periods.

 Return to projects